 Jessica Pride understands the hardships associated with sexual assault and is a zealous advocate, unmatched in her dedication to empowering people after the tragedy of sexual assault.

 Sexual assault should not define you, and Jessica will do her best to ensure it doesn’t.
 Contact Jessica Pride, she will help you hold your attacker and all other responsible parties accountable in civil court.

 You are more than what happened to you.
 Someone else’s wrong actions do not define you as a person.
 Perpetrators often commit heinous crimes as a means of gaining control, but you don’t have to remain a survivor of their violation.

 You have tremendous power within you to grow past this painful experience; we will help you find it again.
-At Pride Law Firm, we have helped countless other people just like you regain the dignity and control they feel they lost by sexual assault.
-Your healing will not only be life changing for yourself, but could also help someone else.
+At The Pride Law Firm, we have helped countless other people just like you regain the dignity and control they feel they lost by sexual assault.
+Your healing will not only be life-changing for yourself, but could also help someone else.